Connected algebraic groups acting on three-dimensional Mori fibrations: Preliminaries

 \section{Preliminaries}

 \textbf{Notation.} In this article we work over a fixed algebraically closed field $\k$.
 To the extent possible, we make no assumption on the characteristic of $\k$.
 Each time a restriction on the characteristic of $\k$ is required we write it down explicitly.
 A \emph{variety} is an integral separated scheme of finite type over a field; in particular, varieties are always irreducible.
-An \emph{algebraic group} is a group scheme over a field which is smooth, or equivalently, reduced.
-By an algebraic subgroup, we always mean a closed subgroup scheme.
-The neutral component of an algebraic group $G$ is the connected component containing the identity element, denoted as $G^0$; this is a normal subgroup scheme of $G$, and the quotient $G/G^0$ is a finite group scheme.
-When the base field of our varieties, rational maps, algebraic groups is not specified, we work over the fixed algebraically closed field $\k$.
-In this article, a $\P^n$-bundle is always assumed to be locally trivial for the Zariski topology.
+An \emph{algebraic group} is a group scheme over a field that is smooth, or equivalently, geometrically reduced.
+By an algebraic subgroup, we always mean a closed and reduced subgroup scheme.
+The neutral component of an algebraic group $G$ is the connected component containing the identity element, denoted as $G^\circ$; this is a normal subgroup scheme of $G$, and the quotient $G/G^\circ$ is a finite group scheme.
+When the base field of our varieties, rational maps, and algebraic groups is not specified, we work over the fixed algebraically closed field $\k$.
+In this article, a $\P^n$-bundle is always assumed to be locally trivial for the Zariski topology; in particular, it is the projectivisation of a rank $n+1$ vector bundle when working over a regular Noetherian scheme.